PairRE: Knowledge Graph Embeddings via Paired Relation Vectors: Experimental results

 \textbf{Evaluation protocol}.
 Following the state-of-the-art methods, we measure the quality of the ranking of each test triple among all possible head entity and tail entity substitutions: ($h^{'} $, $r $ , $t $) and ($h $, $r $, $t^{'} $), $\forall h^{'} $, $\forall t^{'} \in \mathcal{E} $.
 Three evaluation metrics, including Mean Rank(MR), Mean Reciprocal Rank (MRR) and Hit ratio with cut-off values $n$ = 1, 3, 10, are utilized.
 MR measures the average rank of all correct entities.
 MRR is the average inverse rank for correct entities with higher value representing better performance.
 Hit@$n$ measures the percentage of correct entities in the top $n$ predictions.
 The rankings of triples are computed after removing all the other observed triples that appear in either training, validation or test set.
-This means only filtered results \cite{bordes2013translating} are reported.
+For experiments on ogbl-wikikg2 and ogbl-biokg, we follow the evaluation protocol of these two benchmarks \cite{hu2020open}.

 \textbf{Implementation}.
-The benchmarks, ogbl-wikikg and ogbl-biokg, come from Open Graph Benchmark \cite{hu2020open}.
-We utilize the official implementation of organizers for these two datasets.
-Only the hype-parameter $\gamma$ and embedding dimension are tuned.
+We utilize the official implementations of benchmarks ogbl-wikikg2 and ogbl-biokg \cite{hu2020open} for the corresponding experiments\footnote{Our code is available at: {https://github.com/alipay/KnowledgeGraphEmbeddingsViaPairedRelationVectors\_PairRE}}.
+Only the hypeparameter $\gamma$ and embedding dimension are tuned.
 The other settings are kept the same with baselines.
 For the rest experiments, we implement our models based on the implementation of RotatE \cite{sun2019rotate}.
-All hype-parameters except $\gamma$ and embedding dimension are kept the same with RotatE.
+All hypeparameters except $\gamma$ and embedding dimension are kept the same with RotatE.